sagynbek/HerseyMarket.com/README.md

 # Shop
 GarageSale Web Application

 This repository contains some codes of one of my projects.
-This project is done by using PHP Laravel MVC Framework, JS, Bootstrap and etc. You can visit website on garagesale.byethost6.com or herseymarket.com.
+This project is done by using PHP Laravel MVC Framework, JS, Bootstrap and etc. You can visit website on http://herseymarket.com.